hyluvavu/thesis-project-an-aiops-system/README.md

 ## Adapted ELBD

-**Deploy the adapted ELBD only after the adapted CausalRCA is up and running.**

-ELBD is customized for anomaly detection.
+ELBD is adapted for anomaly detection.
 The original codebase can be found [here](https://github.com/AXinx/ELBD).

+**Note: deploy the adapted ELBD only after the adapted CausalRCA is up and running.**

 **Build Docker Image:**
 ```bash